ShroomySquid/Minishell/README.md

 # Minishell

 This program is a shell with limited features.
 It is a project part of the 42 Quebec cursus.
+This project was made with the cooperation of - [@Tanker50207].

 To run minishell simply type:
 ```bash